-A few years ago, after a few too many, I talked to a friend of mine and was kind of ‘complaining’ that I had already interviewed all my favorite guitarplayers, what to do now?
+A few years ago, I talked to a friend of mine and was kind of ‘complaining’ that I had already interviewed all my favorite guitarplayers, what to do now?
 ‘Well, interview them again”, he stated flatly.
 Which is of course a great idea and so I present you..
 Allan Holdsworth, part II.

 Allan was playing De Boerderij in Zoetermeer with Ernest Tibbs and Joel Taylor.
 Sony scheduled an interview for me that I was happy to do, but since Allan was late from playing Belgium the night before, the interview got cancelled that same afternoon.
-I went to the gig with drummer Bas Cornelissen.
-Surely we found Allan at the bar, we talked a bit and being the English gentleman he is, he suggested to have our conversation anyway, during the break of the gig.
-Bassie asked some questions here and there too.
+I went to the gig and surely I found Allan at the bar, we talked a bit and being the English gentleman he is, he suggested to have our conversation anyway, during the break of the gig.

 Copyright Richard Hallebeek and Music Maker 2003